WILDLIFE PHOTOGRAPHY TECHNIQUE - FOCUS

 Wildlife photography is probably the area in which you have to best understand and utilize your camera's focus system.
 Animals move, run, fly and require attention of how you use your focus system to get a good shot.
 There are many settings you can change and move from on to another in order to adapt best for different scenes.

-Using your focus system correctly in wildlife photography can greatly improve the results you get.
+Using your focus system effectively in wildlife photography can greatly improve the results you get.
 Each cameras has different abilities and settings for the focus system and drive (continuous shooting) and you should know yours properly to get the maximum out of it.

-1. The number of focus points you use.
+1. The focus method.

 3. Drive: Using single shooting or continuous shooting.

 - Use face/eye detection.
 Due to the fact that face/eye detection focus method is so effective, it is almost redundant to use any other method when it comes to wildlife photography.